QuocCuong97/Dynatrace/00_Exam/Associate/Dump.md

 - If you want to monitor PHP application only in one host then how to do it?
 ### **Question 6)**
 - What are Opaque services?
-    - [x] Opaque services are services that are detected on the calling side by Dynatrace for which code-level visibility isn't available.
+    - [x] A service detected on the calling side by Dynatrace for which code-level visibility isn't available.
 ### **Question 7)**
 - Which of the following are not a function of ActiveGate?
     - [x] Detect dependencies and services in application